sam-rice/sam-rice/README.md

 ### Hello! 🎥

 My name is Sam, and I'm a current student in Turing School of Software & Design's Front-End Engineering Program and a former film production technician.
 My time operating Steadicam and traditional camera systems on film sets taught me a lot about creative collaboration and technically-precise communication, which are skills I plan to bring with me into my next role in tech.
-I'm naturally curious about new technology, and plan to continue using this space to showcase what I'm learning and working on as my career in tech progresses.
+I'm naturally curious about new technology, passionate about graphic design, and plan to continue using this space to showcase what I'm learning and working on as my career progresses.

+I also play guitar in a psychedelic-rock band, and am a lover of trees and the great PNW. :evergreen_tree: :sunglasses:

 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/-sam-rice/)